 Theobald and his wife, Sheona Mackenzie, have three adult children: Roddy, Kinnear and Mattie.
 In his inaugural address in October 2013, Theobald said the college education he received “has carried me every day since.

-“More importantly, it put my children on paths to pursue their dreams as university professors, physicians and wherever else their talents and desires lead them.
-That is the impact of a college education.”
+“More importantly, it put my children on paths to pursue their dreams as university professors, physicians, and wherever else their talents and desires lead them,” he added.
+“That is the impact of a college education.”